Nordstrom early Black Friday deals 2021: apparel, home goods, beauty products | CNN Underscored

 Scotch & Soda Amsterdam Scotch R’Belle Kids’ Allover Print Dress ($88.50, originally $118; nordstrom.com)

-Loose and accented with playful ruffles, this patterned dress in shades of oxblood and peach-ish looks great in family photos and is comfy enough to wear all day, too.
+Loose and accented with playful ruffles, this patterned dress in shades of oxblood and peach looks great in family photos and is comfy enough to wear all day too.

-Perfect for hanging around the house in cooler temperatures or for staying up late at a friend’s house, these cozy black fleece shorts are the kind of loungewear fall practically demands.
+Tucker + Tate Kids’ Glow in The Dark Fitted Two-Piece Pajamas ($21, originally $35; nordstrom.com)

+Any future astronaut will fall in love with these glow-in-the-dark galactic PJs.
+Your little explorer will be dreaming of their first voyage to the Moon in no time.

-Adidas Superstar Water Resistant Insulated Bootie ($39, originally $65; nordstrom.com)
+Adidas Superstar Water-Resistant Insulated Bootie ($39, originally $65; nordstrom.com)

-This little-kid take on the grown-up waterproof booties above are super-stylish and have an easy-on, easy-off Velcro closure.
+This little-kid take on the grown-up waterproof booties above are super stylish and have an easy-on, easy-off Velcro closure.
 They’re great for colder days too, thanks to bonus insulation.

 For more great Nordstrom deals, check out CNN Coupons.